RobotLocomotion/drake/drake/doc/buildcop.rst

 increased, alert Kitware by assigning a GitHub issue to both @BetsyMcPhail and
 @jamiesnape.

-If you see "All nodes of label 'mac' are offline", this should disappear eventually and the build should run, once Jenkins gets a node booted up.
+If you see "All nodes of label <label> are offline", this should disappear eventually and the build should run, once Jenkins gets a node booted up.

 Infrastructure Collapse